 - Lie face down on your mat, legs straight and tops of the feet on the floor.
 Bring your arms to your sides, palms facing down.

 - Lift your hips and slide your hands and arms underneath yourself.
-Bring your pinky fingers to touch so that your hands are under you pubic bone.
+Bring your pinky fingers to touch so that your hands are under your pelvis.

 - Press your forehead and mouth into your yoga mat.